-4.78 MEETINGS TO BE PUBLIC
+4.8 MEETINGS TO BE PUBLIC

-- A) With exception of Council Executive Sessions, all Regular, Special, and Work Session Meetings of the City Council shall be open to the public. - B) All Public Meetings may be recorded or photographed by means of audio, video or photographic equipment provided, however, that there is not interference in the orderly conduct of the meeting, and that said equipment is placed in non-hazardous locations as designated by the City's Facility Management Staff, or the City's Fire Marshall.

-C) Public Comment (Citizen Comments/Appearances from the floor) is not taken at Work Sessions, Emergency Meetings, or at Special Meetings, unless the Special Meeting takes the place of a Regular Meeting and a Citizen Comments/Appearances is listed in the posted Agenda or unless the Special Meeting is held in place of a Regular Council Meeting, or unless the called Special Meeting includes a Public Hearing on the Agenda.
+- A) With exception of Council Executive Sessions, all Regular, Special, and Work Session Meetings of the City Council shall be open to the public. - B) All Public Meetings may be recorded or photographed by means of audio, video or photographic equipment provided that there is no interference in the orderly conduct of the meeting, and that said equipment is placed in non-hazardous locations as designated by the City Manager. - C) Public Comment (Citizen Comments/Appearances from the floor) is not taken at Work Sessions, Emergency Meetings, or at Special Meetings, unless the Special Meeting takes the place of a Regular Meeting and a Citizen Comments/Appearances is listed in the posted Agenda or unless the called Special Meeting includes a Public Hearing on the Agenda.
 Time permitting, public comment may be taken at Regular Council Meetings.

-4.8 4.9 MINUTES OF COUNCIL MEETINGS
+4.9 MINUTES OF COUNCIL MEETINGS